Protection levels in Scotland

 Buying food and the things you need

-You can now choose to visit shops and supermarkets yourself.
+In every protection level, you can choose to visit shops and supermarkets yourself.
 Supermarkets and shops have put in many protective measures to help keep you and others safe.
 If you do, you must wear a face covering, unless you have a reason not to, and follow physical distancing advice.

 Deliveries of weekly grocery boxes stopped at the end of July.
 This is because you can buy the things you need either by going into shops or by ordering online.